jhou1/docker-ceph/README.md

 4. Create secret, run `oc create -f rbd-secret.yaml`

+5. Run `oc get pod ceph-server | grep podIP`, the output this the IP of the pod inside the OpenShift cluster, update `pod.json` replace the host IP of `monitor` with your value.

-5. Create the pod that has rbd mount, run `oc create -f pod.json`.
+6. Create the pod that has rbd mount, run `oc create -f pod.json`.
 Once the pod is created, you can able to verify the mount directory is operational.